Preventing the Flu

 Many people are unaware of the connection between the flu and raising livestock, especially those livestock raised on large scale farming operations, known as factory farms.
 Influenza viruses start out in aquatic birds, but humans are not readily infected by these strains directly.
 Pigs and chickens, however, are highly susceptible to both avian and human influenza viruses.
 They are commonly referred to as “mixing vessels” in which avian and human viruses commingle.

 In pigs, viruses swap genes, and new influenza strains emerge with the potential to infect humans.
-Pigs may have been the intermediate hosts responsible for the birth of the last two flu pandemics in 1957 and 1968, and the so-called bird flu everyone was worried about a couple of years ago, H1N1, was a triple hybrid avian/pig/human virus.
+Pigs may have been the intermediate hosts responsible for the birth of the last two flu pandemics in 1957 and 1968, and the so-called bird flu everyone was worried about a few years ago, H1N1, was a triple hybrid avian/pig/human virus.

 In factory farms, thousands of animals are confined, often crowded into huge sheds.
 The crowding leads to stressful and extremely unhygienic conditions.
 The combination of reduced immunity due to prolonged stress in the pigs, and the high density confinement, makes these farms the perfect breeding grounds for new viruses.
 Under these conditions, new strains of swine flu are rapidly generated and transmitted from one pig to another, and then finally to humans who work with the animals.
 Once it gets into the community, the virus can spread very rapidly, as we have seen.